MuhammadRaheelNaseem/python-directory-file-creator/README.md

    - Upon successful execution, the directory structure will be created in the specified `base_path`.

 3. **Verify:**
-   - Navigate to the created `MarkdownMaster` directory to verify the structure and files.
+   - Navigate to the created `python-directory-file-creator` directory to verify the structure and files.

 ## Conclusion